Bodyguard Kiba 2 (1973 film): Reception and analysis

 The website Sketches of Chiba states, "Bodyguard Kiba 2 comes to its conclusion in an entertaining, though not classic, violent climax.
 If the rest of the film had been as good as the opening and closing fights, this would be a small gem.
 As it stands, Bodyguard Kiba 2 is more relevant for uniting Chiba, Shihomi and Ishibashi for the first time on screen."

+Reviewing the home release of the original Japanese versions of Bodyguard Kiba and Bodyguard Kiba 2, reviewer Ben Jones of thegeekshow.co.uk wrote, "Sonny Chiba shines through every scene, oozing cool and menace everywhere he goes.
+The guys want to be him and the ladies want to be with him, and who can blame them, because he has it all.
+And that's the thing with these movies, they aren't great art, but they don't have to be, because when you have such a characteristic lead, everything else becomes secondary."